playermiller109/obsidian-keep-headings/docs/Q&A-en.md

 - The plugin should ensure the safety of data processing using the official method.
 Requirements that involve separate replication of data processing won’t be added.

-- Triggered on cursor movement to a heading line: Someone wrote a version [t86850#9](https://forum.obsidian.md/t/mini-plugin-update-internal-links-when-renaming-a-heading/86850/9), while some users reported that this method had certain problems [t75847#7](https://forum.obsidian.md/t/always-run-rename-this-heading-command-when-a-heading-is-clicked/75847/7), for your reference.
+- Navigation-triggered renaming: Someone wrote a version [t86850#9](https://forum.obsidian.md/t/mini-plugin-update-internal-links-when-renaming-a-heading/86850/9), while some users reported that this method had certain problems [t75847#7](https://forum.obsidian.md/t/always-run-rename-this-heading-command-when-a-heading-is-clicked/75847/7), for your reference.

 ## 20241017